SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/G - Model Selection.md

 ### Random Subsampling (K Data Splits)

-- Split entire dataset into K splits.
-    - Each split randomly selects a (fixed) number of examples.
+- Split entire dataset into K splits where each split randomly selects a (fixed) number of examples.
-- For each data split, the classifier is retrained with the training data.
+- For each data split, the classifier is retrained from scratch with the training data.
 - Estimate $e_i$ using the test data and compute the average test error:

 $$